ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Applications and Extensions

-\textbf{\textit{Deforming Geometry with Program Edits. }} LLMs can successfully edit abstracted shape representations through program modifications, but what about edits to detailed geometry?
-We show examples in Figure~\ref{fig:big_qual_apps_v2} (b) of how \methodname can support text-driven mesh edits.
+LLMs can successfully edit abstracted shape representations through program modifications, but what about edits to detailed geometry?
+We show examples in Figure~\ref{fig:edit_geom} of how \methodname can support text-driven mesh edits.
 In this proposed workflow, a mesh is first converted into a point cloud, which we pass into our recognition networks to find a reconstructing program.

-Then, we ask an LLM to modify this shape program with respect to an input edit request.
-We can then apply a simple cage deformation on the mesh vertices by treating the output parts of the original program as the initial cage, and the output parts of the edited program as the edited cage.
-As shown in Figure~\ref{fig:big_qual_apps_v2} (b), this workflow is able to produce compelling shape edits by leveraging the benefits of \methodname.
+Providing this shape program as input, we ask an LLM to modify the program with respect to an edit request.
+Executing the original and edited program gives us a starting cuboid layout and a target cuboid layout.
+From this start and end state, we can use a deformation scheme to modify the original positions of the mesh vertices with respect to the edited program.